zso6685/Horse-health-prediction/README.md

 I could tell from the distribution that of the data that the older the horse and the mucousal membrane the more likely to live or die
 # Future work
 With more practice hopefully I get to do more projects from any source.
+Practice more on outputting using different metrics , sklearn since I encounter a lot of trouble there